 5 Ways to Pay for Grad School

-- Scholarships: Scholarships are financial awards given to students to help them fund their education.
-These are usually based on merit and don’t have to be repaid.
-Graduate students can choose from hundreds of scholarships to apply for.
+- Scholarships: Scholarships are financial awards that don’t require repayment and are given to students based on merit, such as academic achievement.
+Graduate students can choose from numerous scholarship options to apply for.

-4 Ways to Find Scholarships and Grants for Grad School
+4 Ways to Find Graduate School Scholarships, Fellowships, and Grants

-Many grad school students will resort to taking out student loans but this means you’ll start your career with a heavy debt load.
-But according to Sallie Mae, only 15% of graduate students will use scholarships and grants to cover their tuition costs.
+Many graduate students will resort to taking out student loans.
+However, this means starting your career with a lot of student loan debt.
+But according to Sallie Mae, only 15% of graduate students will use grants, fellowships, scholarships, or tuition waivers to cover their tuition costs.

-Scholarships and grants are free money that you’ll never have to repay.
-And what most students don’t realize is that there are hundreds of scholarships you can apply for if you know where to look.
+Scholarships are free money that you’ll never have to repay.
+And what most graduate students don’t realize is that there are hundreds of graduate school scholarships you can apply for if you know where to look.
 Here are four ways you can get started:

 Use a Scholarship Search Engine

 - Career One Stop: This scholarship search engine is sponsored by the U.S. Department of Labor.
-It lists more than 8,000 scholarships and grants that are available for college students.
+It lists more than 3,000 graduate school scholarships, fellowships, grants, and other financial aid award opportunities.
 You can narrow your search by keyword, award type, your location, and more.

-- Fast Web: Fast Web has a database of over 1.5 million scholarships.
-When you sign up, you can easily and keep track of targeted scholarships.
+- Fast Web: Fast Web has a financial aid database of over 1.5 million scholarships.
+When you sign up, you can easily and keep track of targeted graduate school scholarships.
 You can keep track of the scholarships you’re interested in, ones that you aren’t interested in, and scholarships you’ve already applied for.

 - Scholarship America: Scholarship America has a searchable database of scholarships and they also award their own.
-Many organizations offer college scholarships but the majority are relatively small.
+Many organizations offer scholarships for graduate students, but the majority are relatively small.
 Scholarship America is different in that it awards scholarships up to $25,000 for a Master’s degree.

-- Scholly: Scholly is a mobile app that is designed to make it easier for students to find scholarships.
+- Scholly: Scholly is a mobile app that is designed to make it easier for grad students to get connected with grad school scholarships.
 And you can even use Scholly to edit your scholarship essays.

 Check Professional Organizations

-One of the best ways to find scholarship opportunities is by joining professional organizations in your field of study.
-Professional organizations exist for pretty much every field of study you can think of.
+One of the best ways to discover scholarship opportunities is by joining professional associations in your field of study.
+They exist for pretty much every field of study you can think of.

-Student membership to these organizations tend to be pretty low-priced and the benefits you gain will pay for themselves.
-Not only will you get valuable networking opportunities, many offer scholarships that are only available to members of that organization.
+Student membership to these organizations tends to be pretty low-priced and the benefits you gain will pay for themselves.
+Not only will you get valuable networking opportunities, many offer graduate school scholarships that are only available to members of that organization.